Eye Physical Examination

 Commonly asked questions

-The physical exam of the eyes, also known as an eye examination, involves a series of assessments to evaluate visual acuity, eye movement, pupil reactions, and the health of ocular structures.
-Eye care professionals conduct a comprehensive process to ensure optimal eye health and function.
+A physical exam of the eyes involves a series of assessments to evaluate visual acuity, eye movement, pupil reactions, and the health of ocular structures.
+Eye care professionals follow a comprehensive process to ensure all crucial aspects of eye health and function are assessed.

-A routine eye exam typically includes visual acuity testing, pupil assessment, eye movement evaluation, confrontation visual field testing, external examination, and various specialized tests based on individual needs.
-The goal is to detect and address vision problems and ensure overall eye health.
+A routine eye exam typically includes visual acuity testing, pupil assessment, evaluation of extraocular movements and extraocular muscles, confrontation visual field testing, external examination, and various specialized tests based on individual needs.
+If the patient has a family history or particular risk factors for a particular eye condition, the examiner may perform additional testing.